Find a location that may offer ZOSTAVAX,

 Before you visit, please contact the location directly to obtain complete details, including vaccine availability and ability to process different types of insurance claims.

 In certain states, pharmacy vaccination services may vary depending on the age of the patient.
 If a pharmacy has authorized Merck to provide information on the pharmacy's vaccination policy, that information will be noted below.

 The information available through this site is periodically updated, so check back soon.

 - Please enter a ZIP Code.

-This database is populated with information provided by the location providing ZOSTAVAX.
-The inclusion of locations in the Merck database is not an endorsement of the locations, nor is Merck making representations of guarantees about the qualifications, competence, or skills of any health care professional.
+ZOSTAVAX® (Zoster Vaccine Live) may also be available from your physician or other health care provider.
+This database is populated with information provided by the locations providing ZOSTAVAX.
+The inclusion of locations in the Merck database is not an endorsement of the locations, nor is Merck making representations or guarantees about the qualifications, competence, or skills of any health care professional.

 ZOSTAVAX is a vaccine used for adults 50 years of age or older to prevent Shingles (also known as zoster).

 - ZOSTAVAX does not protect everyone, so some people who get the vaccine may still get Shingles.

 - You should not get ZOSTAVAX if you are allergic to any of its ingredients, including gelatin or neomycin, have a weakened immune system, take high doses of steroids, or are pregnant or plan to become pregnant.
 You should not get ZOSTAVAX to prevent chickenpox.

 - Talk to your health care professional if you plan to get ZOSTAVAX at the same time as PNEUMOVAX®23 (Pneumococcal Vaccine Polyvalent) because it may be better to get these vaccines at least 4 weeks apart.